Tuesday, January 16th, 2018

 Perhaps our biggest challenge during the process was ensuring our in-house Common Data Environment (CDE) was compliant; as a smaller practice, we are quite often operating using someone else’s CDE.
 We could have gone through the accreditation a lot earlier just as a supplier, but we were keen to ensure that we had full capabilities, so we delayed the process until our CDE was up and running, working with the BRE to ensure it was compliant.

 Another challenge lies in where we sit in the supply chain.
-We are the smallest architectural practice that has gone through this process, and we may even be the smallest firm, in general, to have achieved accreditation.
-However, being a smaller practice should not be seen as a barrier as it can allow an opportunity to go through the accreditation process early.
+We are the smallest architectural practice that has gone through this process, and we may even be the smallest firm, in general, to have achieved certification.
+However, being a smaller practice should not be seen as a barrier as it can allow an opportunity to go through the certification process early.

 It feels like a milestone in what has been a long journey going right back to the inception of the practice with projects like the Pool House in 2006.
 It is always good to have your systems reviewed by an external accreditor as it gives you the ability to evaluate your capability and put in place processes for continuous incremental improvement.
 It’s great to be joining the slowly growing band of consultants that have reviewed their capability to deliver BIM Level 2.